KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_physicalScale/README.md

 ## Extending Materials

-Materials that support real-world scale declare this support by adding the `KHR_materials_physicalUvs` extension to any glTF material.
+Materials that support real-world scale declare this support by adding the `KHR_materials_physicalScale` extension to any glTF material.

 For example, the following defines a material whose UV's space maps onto a 1 meter by 1 meter square.